willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 :time: 1 year
 :impact:
     * upgraded Input to Django 1.8
-    * paved road for AMO, MDN, and other Mozilla sites
+    * paved the road for AMO, MDN, and other Mozilla sites
     * wrapped up jingo, jingo-minify, and other playdough-era projects
     * built migration path from Tower to Puente and other l10n options